-The embers of a lifetime lay burning at my feet, memories of those I had learned to love, fading slowly before me.
+The embers of a lifetime lay burning at my feet, memories of those I had learned to love fading slowly before me.
 They had given me so much strength a reason to fight.
-There was nobody to come home too, to hold my flesh and bone, to make me feel alive again.
+Yet, there was nobody to come home to, to hold my flesh and bone, to make me feel alive again.
 Only the calm waters of the brook could awaken my nightmare, for part of me still felt unsure of whether or not; I still lay on the battlefield, staring up into the abyss.

 A lifetime of toil, nor riches nor fame, a mere peasant boy, “Alex, was thy name.”